jm-go/hangman/README.md

 3. The game provides feedback on each guess and updates the gallows display accordingly.
 4. The game ends either when the player successfully guesses the word or loses all their lives.

+## Testing

+The project includes unit tests for critical components to ensure reliability and accuracy.
+Key game logic classes, such as `HandleGuess` and `GameState`, are tested to maintain the integrity of the game mechanics.

 ## Future Enhancements

 - Addition of more words and hints for each difficulty level.
-- Implementation of unit tests to ensure the reliability of the game logic.
+- Further expansion of unit tests to cover additional components of the game.

 ## Contact